Souravgoswami/Space-Clock/README.md

-Yet another beautiful and configurable digital clock written with ruby.
+Yet another beautiful and configurable digital clock written in ruby.

 **Running the clock:**
   1. You need Ruby, and Ruby2D.